botgram/botgram/docs/handlers.md

 In the above example, a text message like `@foobar @<bot username>` could be accepted by all three handlers.
 Usernames are checked case insensitively.

+**Note:** Telegram now supports mentions to users without username.
+If you wish to capture these mentions, you should use `text(...)` and filter based on `msg.entities`.

 ## `command([name...], handler)`